SWIMMING TRAINING AT SWIM IN BALANCE

 Swimming training for advanced swimmers

-In the advanced course crawl ('level 2') we provide swimming training specifically aimed at maintaining the swimming stroke for longer, which is of course ideal without the restrictions of a swimming pool.
-We can easily swim longer distances outdoors and organize swimming training specifically for this.
-Many people find outdoor water more pleasant than a swimming pool, because there are no chlorine and chemicals in the water and the acoustics of a swimming pool are often restless.
-Many people also train for a (quarter or half) triathlon and the swimming training in open water at Swim in Balnce is ideally suited for this.
+In the advanced crawl course ('level 2') we provide swimming training specifically aimed at maintaining the swimming stroke for longer, and that is of course ideal without the limitations of a swimming pool.
+We can easily swim longer distances outdoors and organize our swimming training specifically accordingly.
+Many people find open water more pleasant than a swimming pool, because there is no chlorine or chemicals in the water and the acoustics of a swimming pool are often uneasy.
+Many people also train for a (quarter or half) triathlon and the open water swimming training at Swim in Balance is ideally suited for this.

 What characterizes the swimming training at Swim in Balance?